justinthelaw/arm-assembler/README.md

 ## Assumptions

 - The provided ARM assembly language instruction is correctly formatted and written
+- The provided machine code is correctly formatted and written
 - The ARM assembly instruction is a Data Processing or Load/Store operation of the following types:
   - AND, EOR, ORR
   - ADD, SUB